 How long does an apprenticeship last?+

-An apprenticeship typically lasts one year, although higher level apprenticeships can last up to 18 months.
+An apprenticeship typically lasts one year to 18 months, although higher level apprenticeships may last longer.

 What happens at the end of an apprenticeship course?+